webdiscus/html-bundler-webpack-plugin/README.md

 The `EntryObject` is identical to [Webpack entry](https://webpack.js.org/configuration/entry-context/#entry) plus additional `data` property to pass custom variables into the HTML template.

+Defines the entry points for HTML files.
+You can specify a path to a template directory to automatically process all templates, or specify multiple entries if you want to manually manage templates files.

 > ℹ️ **Note**
 >